OCA/product-attribute/product_sale_tax_price_included/README.rst

    :alt: A product with sale price and sale price with taxes
    :width: 75%

-- **Or** if you choose two customer taxes, one with taxes included in price, and the other ine without taxes included in price, this module displayed only the sale price AND a warning message.
+- **Or** if you choose two customer taxes, one included in price, and the other one not included in price, this module displays the sale price and the two calculated prices.

 .. image:: /product_sale_tax_price_included/static/description/product_tax_included_and_not.png
    :alt: A product with sale price and a warning message